ionic-team/ionic-framework/core/src/components/datetime/readme.md

 | `Home` | Scroll to the first item. |
 | `End` | Scroll to the last item. |

+#### Text Input Fields

+By specifying the `display`property as `"numpad"`, the picker wheels of the time inputs will be replaced by text input fields.

 ## Interfaces

 ### DatetimeChangeEventDetail